Fellow Nomination Guidelines

 - The nominee does not participate in the process.
 To maintain confidentiality, the necessary facts should be obtained from the nominee only if the complete and correct background information is not available elsewhere.

-- As far as possible, Fellows are encouraged to nominate colleagues from outside their own institution.
-In any case, the nominator should ensure broad consensus of support for their nominee by soliciting references from outside the nominee's institution.
+- As far as possible, Fellows are encouraged to nominate colleagues from outside their own institution, and those that reflect the diversity of OSA’s membership.

-- Identify three to five references and request that they complete the online Fellow Reference form by 15 June.
-They will be sent an email with a link to the form once the nomination has been submitted.
-You may wish to send them current information on the nominee to aid them in submitting a reference.
+- Identify three to five references and request that they provide the Fellow Reference online through BEAM by 15 June.
+They will be sent an email with a link to the portal once they have been added to the nomination form.
+References are able to review the one page narrative and CV/Resume of the nominee through the Fellow Reference portal to aid them in submitting a reference.

-- Obtain information on the nominee including professional recognition, employment history, publications and patent list, areas of professional specialization, professional society membership and activity, and other noteworthy accomplishments in science, engineering, industry and public service.
+- Obtain information on the nominee including professional recognitions, employment history, publications and patent list, areas of professional specialization, professional society membership and activity, and other noteworthy accomplishments in science, engineering, industry and public service.
+The nominee does not participate in the process, the necessary facts should be obtained from the nominee only if the complete and correct background information is not available elsewhere.

 - Write a 25-35 word suggested citation (starts with “for”)